දිනපතා සත්ය කරුණු දැන ගැනීමට අපගේ WhatsApp චැනලයටමෙතනින් එකතුවන්න.

 Fact Check

-We forwarded this message to the Sri Lankan delegation of World Health Organization and they confirmed that the World Health Organization has not approved such a home-made medicine and so is a false message.
+We forwarded the viral message to the Sri Lankan delegation of the World Health Organisation (WHO).
+They confirmed that the World Health Organisation has not approved such a home-made medicine, and so it is a false message.

-The Fact of Fiction section of the World Health Organization’s Southeast Aisa region also states that while some spices may have health promoting properties, there is no scietific basis for the claim that a mixture of pepper, honey, and ginger juice provides relief from COVID-19.
+The Fact or Fiction section of the World Health Organization’s Southeast Asia region also states that while some spices may have health promoting properties, there is no scietific basis for the claim that a mixture of pepper, honey, and ginger juice provides relief from COVID-19.

-The World Health Organization’s WHO Myth Busters section also states that while such home remedies may provide some temporary relief, none of these methods have been found to be effective in treating or controling COVID-19.
+The World Health Organisation’s WHO Myth Busters section also states that while such home remedies may provide some temporary relief, none of these methods are effective in treating or controlling COVID-19.

-Below are some of the revelations we have made previously on such matters.
+Below are some of the revelations we have made previously on similar claims where traditional remedies were falsely touted as effective remedies against COVID19.

 Hot Weather, Garlic and Hot Water Are Not Remedies against COVID19